 3 Tips for Family Pictures with Young Kids

-We all know the many, many reasons to schedule family pictures with young kids.
-I don’t think you need me to tell you how special this stage is.
-It’s worth capturing!
+We all know the many reasons to schedule family pictures with young kids.
+I don’t think you need me to tell you how special this stage is—it’s definitely worth capturing!
 But I do think you might want a few of my pro-tips for planning your photo sessions with your young children.

-Little lady immediately fell down during this session, and mom said two of the most amazing sentences.
-“It’s real life!” and “I trust you!”
-She didn't even ask me to edit out each little speck of dirt on her knee.
-Bet you didn’t even notice those little specks either, did you!
-They are there, but who cares?
-Right?
+During one of my sessions, little lady immediately fell down, and mom said two of the most amazing things: “It’s real life!” and “I trust you!”
+She didn’t even ask me to edit out the little specks of dirt on her knee.
+And you know what?
+It’s those little imperfections that make the moment feel real.
+We’re capturing life as it happens!

-I asked Amy what her favorite photo was and this was what she said:
+I asked Amy what her favorite photo was, and here’s what she said:

 Favorite Image